oianmol/SlackComposeMultiplatform/README.md

 Prerequisite

-Use the `build.sh` file in the root dir to build everything!
+Use the `build.sh` file in the root dir to build everything! make sure to set the ANDROID_SDK_ROOT path in your ENV

 ## iOS support with gRPC
 Once the gradle sync is successful you need to run the task which deploys the app on simulator.